chrishiguto/rickandmorty/README.md

 ![Rick and Morty](https://github.com/chrishiguto/rickandmorty/blob/main/public/img/heading.png)

 This is a [Next.js](https://nextjs.org/) project created for inGaia front-end challenge.
-It's a Rick and Morty application that uses the community api to fetch data of the characters.
+It's a Rick and Morty application that uses the community [API](https://rickandmortyapi.com/) to fetch data of the characters.
+By default, the app loads all the characters using Static Site Generation from Next.js and all the subsequent requests are made on the client side.

 ## Demo

-You can check the projeto demo version [here](https://rickandmortyingaia.vercel.app/).
+You can check the project demo version [here](https://rickandmortyingaia.vercel.app/).

 ## What is inside?